 SEPs (aka SEP-IRA) follow the same rules as for IRAs, but have a higher annual contribution limit, and can cover both the self-employed and employees.
 However, contributions must be cash, not property.
 Employees cannot contribute to the SEP, only the employer does.
 The contribution limit is the smaller of 25% of employee compensation, 20% of net business income for the employer or self-employed, or the SEP contribution limit.
-Contributions can also be made for employees who are older than 70½ and the self-employed can also continue making contributions for themselves, but they must start receiving required minimum distributions after reaching 70½.
+Contributions can also be made for employees older than 72 and the self-employed can also continue making contributions for themselves, but they must start receiving required minimum distributions after reaching 72.

 For simplified employee pensions, the employer must pay a set percentage of each employee's wages up to the lesser of 25% of compensation or the SEP contribution limit (adjusted annually for inflation), but the payment does not have to be made every year.
 However, the contribution percentage cannot be applied to wages exceeding the SEP wage base, since this would favor highly compensated employees.

 For employers and the self-employed, net business income is calculated by subtracting all business expenses from business income minus ½ of the self-employment tax and minus the SEP contribution to calculate the 20%.
 However, only income earned from conducting the business can serve as the basis for a SEP contribution — investment income, such as interest, dividends, or capital gains from property sales — cannot be used to figure the contribution limit.

 The contribution rate can vary from 1% to 25% for employees, but the rate for the employer is set by a formula tying the employer's rate to the employees' rate:

 1 + Employees' Rate

 So if the business owner wants to claim the full 20% of net business income, then the contribution rate for employees must also be set to the maximum employee rate of 25%: